casper-borretzen/casper-borretzen.github.io/_posts/2024-06-07-roguelike-devlog5.md

 ### Conclusion
 ---

-And we now have light and dark areas on the map.
+And now there's light and dark areas on the map.
+Light should travel with it's intensity decreasing gradually, or if it hits a door almost all the light is blocked, but some light gets through.

 {% include bash_command.html bash_command="dotnet run" bash_dir="~/Roguelike" %}